Spring Garden Revival

 Establishment protocols vary by method:

-• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; avoid runoff.
+• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks.
+First mowing at 3-4 inches, cut to 2.5-3 inches, never remove more than 1/3 of blade height.
 Fertilize 4-6 weeks post-installation with slow-release nitrogen.
-Mow when grass reaches 3-4 inches, cutting to 2.5-3 inches (never remove more than 1/3 of blade height).
-Monitor for root development, germination, and pest/disease issues.
-Fall is optimal for installation (late August-September), while spring (mid-April-May) is also suitable.
-Avoid summer heat and Nor’easter season.
-Transition to standard maintenance and consult UMass Extension Turf Program for ongoing support.
+Monitor for root development, germination, and pest/disease issues (pythium blight, dollar spot).
+Fall is optimal for installation (late August-September), with spring (mid-April-May) also suitable.
+Reduce intensive care as lawn matures and integrate with seasonal maintenance.
+For diagnostics, consult UMass Extension Turf Program.

 What Neighborhoods Do We Serve Throughout Bourne, MA?

-• Buzzards Bay: Glacial till, poor drainage, small lots, narrow streets, proximity to wetlands.
+• Buzzards Bay: Glacial till, poor drainage, narrow streets, proximity to wetlands.

-• Monument Beach: Sandy outwash, rapid establishment, coastal microclimate, salt exposure, marine clay in low areas.
+• Monument Beach: Sandy outwash, rapid establishment, salt exposure, coastal microclimate.

-• Sagamore Beach: Marine clay, high water table, floodplain risk, coastal fog, salt damage.
+• Pocasset: Marine clay, high water table, salt, floodplain risk.

-• Cataumet: Mixed soils, larger suburban lots, irrigation infrastructure varies, HOA regulations.
+• Cataumet: Mixed soils, larger lots, Zone II wellhead protection, HOA regulations.

 Bourne Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Equipment operation in Bourne is regulated: permitted hours are 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no work before 9:00 AM; verify local bylaws).
-Noise and decibel limits apply, especially in residential areas and on holidays.
-Commercial installers must register with the Town Clerk, hold Home Improvement Contractor registration for contracts over $1,000, and carry 1M minimum liability insurance.
-Traffic control and work zone setup may require coordination with the Bourne Police Department
+Lawn installation in Bourne is governed by municipal ordinances.
+Equipment operation is permitted 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no work before 9:00 AM; verify local bylaws).
+Noise and decibel limits apply, especially in residential areas.
+Commercial installers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts over $1,000, and carry 1M minimum insurance.
+Traffic control and work zone setup may require coordination with:

 35 Armory Road, Buzzards Bay, MA 02532